 Expats on chronic medication should ensure they visit their doctor prior to relocating to Iraq in order to get an advance prescription for the duration of their assignment in Iraq.

-If travelling with prescription medicine, ensure that all medicine is in its original container.
-Also carry a signed and dated letter from your doctor detailing the medicine's brand and chemical names, its purpose, as well as confirmation that the medicine is for personal use.
+If travelling with prescription medicine, expats must ensure that all medicine is in its original container.
+They must also carry a signed and dated letter from their doctor detailing the medicine's brand and chemical names, its purpose, as well as confirmation that the medicine is for personal use.

 As the Iraqi health system is developing, many drugs are in short supply.
 This means expats may only have access to the most basic medicines in Iraq.